EddieCodeHub/Aether-Site/README.md

 - The page will feature a form to collect relevent data from the reader.

-- The form will collect the reader In Game Name (IGN), Discord Name, and information and why the reader is joining.
+- The form will collect the readers 'In Game Name' (IGN), Discord name, and information on why the reader is joining.

 ![image of join us page](assets/images/signup_img.png)

 ## Testing

+### Header

+- I have tested that all nav elements in the header works correctly.
-- I checked that the site is responsive and looks good at standard screen sizes using devtools device toolbar.
+- I have tested that the header is resposive when changing screens.
+- I Have tested that my logo works as a home link button.

-- I have confirmed that all the text is easy to read and understand.
+- I have checked that the header sticks to the top of the viewport.

+### Footer

-- I have confirmed that all page links and social media links work as intended.
+- I have checked that all my footer links open in a seperate tab.
+- I Have chacked that the footer stays at the bottom of the page.

-- I have checked that the form works correctly.
+- I have checked that the logos are big enough to decipher on bigger screen sizes.

-### Home Page
+### Home Page (lighthouse)

 ![image of home page lighthouse test](assets/images/home_test_img.png)

-### Events Page
+### Events Page (lighthouse)

 ![image of events page lighthouse test](assets/images/events_test_img.png)

-### Signup Page
+### Signup Page (lighthouse)

 ![image of signup page lighthouse test](assets/images/signup_test_img.png)